Global shares gain, oil rises, but caution lingers on U.S.-China deal

 During the session, both contracts jumped to their highest levels since Sept.
 17, with WTI topping $60 a barrel.

-Gold prices were little changed as risk appetite was boosted from the progress in the U.S.-China trade talks, though investors remained cautious.
+Gold prices were little changed as risk appetite was boosted by the progress in the U.S.-China trade talks, though investors remained cautious.
 U.S. gold futures GCcv1 settled up 0.6% at $1,481.20 an ounce.